Target Setting and Reporting

 The Working at Grade will be a GCSE grade (9-1) and the symbols + and – are used to indicate security

 Students are given a grade for their active engagement and homework based on the criteria below:-

 - Outstanding: The student is doing everything they can to achieve their potential.

 - Good: The student is working well and has a positive attitude to their work.

-- Intervention Required: The student’s attitude to their learning is poor and they need adult intervention and supervision to achieve anything.
+- Concern: The student’s attitude to their learning is poor and they need adult intervention and supervision to achieve anything.

-In the event of a subject specific issue or concern, the subject teacher or subject leader should be contacted.
+When reading your child’s report, if you have a subject specific issue or concern, the subject teacher or subject leader should be contacted.
 If there are wider concerns across a range of subjects then the tutor is a more appropriate first contact point.
-Visit our 'Contact Us' page for staff email addresses.